hborawski/UCI-Workshop-Starter/README.md

 ### Props

-Props are a way to make your components dynamic, parent elements can pass any number of variables, or primitives to child components.
+Props are a way to make your components dynamic.
+Parent elements can pass any number of variables or primitives to child components.
 Let's take a look at making our `Main.jsx` say something different:

 ```jsx
 render() {